 All budget related policies have been reviewed and workshopped with top management.
-The budget was workshopped with councillors in April 2025.
+The budget was workshopped with councillors in April 2024.
 The policies were also subjected to public participation.

 Comments were received verbally via the public hearings held in all wards.
-Comments were also received in writing via WhatsApp messages, Emails, and written inputs via letters
+Comments were also received in writing via WhatsApp messages, Emails, and written inputs via letters.

-• Comments received were objections on mainly the following:
+Comments received were objections on mainly the following:

-- Poor state and maintenance of municipal infrastructure. - Outsourcing of municipal services as opposed to insourcing. - Value for money of outsourced services. - Hiring of vehicles as opposed to buying municipal fleet. - Eskom debt and plans in place to address the settlement thereof.
+- Impact of the new valuation roll with higher property values. - Poor state and maintenance of municipal infrastructure. - Outsourcing of municipal services as opposed to insourcing. - Value for money of outsourced services. - Hiring of vehicles as opposed to buying municipal fleet.